nh-server/switch-guide/docs/index.md

     A: The Switch will otherwise try to connect to Nintendo servers before starting apps, which can lead to unexpected delays and make emuMMCs completely unusable.

-* **Q: Can I follow this guide if I have a smaller microSD card, and what are the risks involved in choosing the sysCFW path?**

-    A: Nothing stops you from using sysCFW, but it is recommended for first-timers to get familiar with CFW by starting with an emuMMC.
-If used improperly, running sysCFW can cause software bricks and/or [bans](https://nx.eiphax.tech/ban.html).

 * **Q: Are there any specific restrictions or limitations imposed by Nintendo on consoles running custom firmware and homebrew?**

     A: Nintendo has shown a distinct tolerance for users using CFW while online.
 They **do not** ban for the presence of CFW, they ban for misbehavior - such as piracy or cheating online.
 Otherwise, you are treated like all other users.